Lava Cave Minerals and Films

-While initial analysis has identified some of the mineral deposits within Auckland’s Lava Caves, a significant portion remains unidentified.
+Initial analysis has identified some of the mineral deposits within Auckland's Lava Caves, however a significant portion remains unidentified.
 The composition of these unknown minerals is currently speculative and requires further investigation.
-Future research and analysis are anticipated to shed light on the nature and properties of these intriguing mineral formations.
-Where possible, hypothesised mineral identifications have been provided for the observed mineral deposits.
+Future research and analysis are anticipated to shed light on the nature and properties of these mineral formations.
+Where possible, hypothesised mineral identifications have been provided for the observed deposits.

 Bacterial Biofilms

-Bacterial biofilms consist of microorganisms, predominantly bacteria, encased within a self-produced extracellular polymeric substance (EPS) matrix.
-In lava caves, these biofilms often colonise rock surfaces, walls, and ceilings, exhibiting a wide array of colors, textures, and morphologies.
+Bacterial biofilms are communities of bacteria that live together, surrounded by a slimy substance they produce themselves.
+In lava caves, these biofilms often colonise rock surfaces, walls, and ceilings and can come in a wide array of colors, textures, and morphologies.
 The microbial composition of these biofilms can vary depending on factors such as the cave’s geochemistry, nutrient availability, and environmental conditions.

 The northern section of Mira cave is adorned with a magnificent bright white biofilm that shimmers and sparkles, resembling a constellation of tiny stars.
 This breathtaking display is considered one of the most exquisite features of Auckland’s lava caves and was only discovered in 2023.
 The biofilm, possessing a unique soapy texture, is intricately patterned with millions of minute squiggles.